resadam11/eloquent-sqids/README.md

 #### Supporting The Other Laravel's Implicit Route Binding Features

-When using `HashidRouting` you'll still be able to use softdeletable and child route bindings.
+When using `SqidRouting` you'll still be able to use softdeletable and child route bindings.

 ```php